CIRCLECI-GWP/my-laravel-api-old/readme.md

 Read more [here](https://circle.ci/3ahQxfu).

-Repo built by @NdagiStanley as part of the review process of the blog post.
+Repo built by [Stanley Ndagi](https://github.com/NdagiStanley) as part of the review process of the blog post.

 ---
-The following part of this README was automatically generated.
+> The following part of this README was automatically generated.

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>